All lighthouses pictured below are either on the Island

 actual light but sadly it no longer stands...

-to the right is a model
+to the right is the photo that Joe

 that it is impossible to tell which is